Gender Inclusivity

 I want everyone to feel welcome, seen, and included in my work.

-If you’ve listened to me talk, you’ve heard me say things that may sound a little awkward to your ears: “people who have penises” or “people who were socialized as little girls.”
+If you’ve listened to me talk, you’ve probably noticed that sometimes I use phrases that might sound a little different to your ears—like “people who have penises” or “people who were brought up as little girls.”

 Photo by Zackary Drucker, courtesy of The Gender Spectrum Collection.

-We now know that people who are born with sex anatomy variations (intersex) are far more common than we had previously realized.
-This means genitals are not a reliable marker of gender.
+- We now know that intersex people are far more common than we once believed, which means genitals are not a reliable marker of gender.

-We now know that there aren’t just two chromosomal patterns (XX=female, XY=male), but more than a dozen (I recommend this excellent Twitter thread) This means chromosomes are not a reliable marker of gender.
+- We now know that chromosomes aren’t just XX=female and XY=male—there are over a dozen variations.
+(If you’re curious, I recommend this excellent thread.)
+This means chromosomes are not a reliable marker of gender.

-And the scientific consensus is clear – the transgender experience is real, it is valid, and it is in no way a “mental disorder.”
-This means people’s chosen gender is real and not reliant on genitals OR chromosomes.
+And the scientific consensus is clear—the transgender experience is real, valid, and in no way a “mental disorder.”
+This means a person’s gender identity is real, no matter their genitals or chromosomes.

 For that reason, I use different language at different times.

-There are also trans men, trans women, and non-binary people in my audience for whom standard language around gender is not appropriate.
-For this reason, I often incorporate language about “people with penises” or “people who were socialized as little girls.”
+But there are also trans men, trans women, and non-binary people in my audience, and for them, standard gendered language doesn’t always fit.
+That’s why I sometimes say things like “people with penises” or “people who were brought up as little girls.”

 I have long been committed to diversity and inclusion and am committed to continuing to learn through both personal and professional growth.
 I will update this document as I learn more.